 A few final features round out the experience in Cathay Pacific’s The Wing, Business Class Lounge.
 For one thing, boarding calls aren’t usually made here.
 Instead, the space is quiet… well, as quiet as can be when exposed to sounds from the boarding gates below.
 Which, to be honest, is still quite acoustically pleasant!

-Travellers can monitor their flights via clear and easy to read screens.
+Travellers can monitor their flights via clear and easy-to-read screens.
 Aptly, they’re styled in Cathay Pacific’s signature colour.
 And for that matter, flights have a handy ‘boarding soon’ status assigned when it’s time to start walking to the gate.

 There’s also a solid range of reading material in multiple languages, including English.
-Separately, I do admire the attention given to stacking the biscuits in the jars atop the ‘library’ shelves.
+Separately, I admire the attention given to stacking the biscuits in the jars atop the ‘library’ shelves.
 (Many travellers appreciate the same of the liquorice allsorts in certain Australian lounges, ahem!)

-I retested several times and was able to reach downloads of up to 14.9Mbps at times.
+I retested several times and could reach downloads of up to 14.9Mbps at times.
 That’s fast enough for video streaming, at least.
 That said, uploads nudged only to 1.62Mbps, which won’t be ideal for video calling.
 Funnily enough, I tested the network inside the First Class section of The Wing on the same day and found downloads of around 35Mbps and uploads even higher at 42Mbps.

 Don’t have access to the First Class section?
 Fear not!
-I also ran speed tests at Cathay Pacific’s The Deck lounge, which is open to the same flyers as The Wing, Business Class Lounge.
+I also ran speed tests at Cathay Pacific’s The Deck lounge, open to the same flyers as The Wing, Business Class Lounge.
 At The Deck, download speeds hit 90Mbps with uploads at 92Mbps.
 Long story short, if you need fast speeds, skip The Wing and go straight to The Deck.

 Accessing The Wing, Business Class Lounge in Hong Kong